T-113/Fighting-Game/README.md

 # Fighting-Game
-Using HTML, CSS, and JS to build a fighting game.
+Using HTML Canvas and JS to build a fighting 2D game.